HopingRaising/Training/README.md

-# Training for Jenkins an Automation Tool
+# Training for Jenkins an Automation Tool Thanks